-Mississippi:
+Mississippi

-• Australis' management team proactively meets with government regulators and legislative representatives in Mississippi to update them on the Company's progress and obtain information on specific regulatory programs pertinent to our operations.

-- We maintain a 24-hour emergency hotline with posted signage for the public and landowners at all of our operated locations. - We frequently collaborate with local governments to address public road maintenance issues at or around our field locations. - In previous years Australis has carried out Emergency Response drills in collaboration with local authorities.
-Due to COVID and the reduced activity levels in the field it was not carried out during 2021 but will be reinstated on an annual basis when pandemic risks recede. - In 2021, the Australis team actively supported the local emergency response and recovery effort in Mississippi following Hurricane Ida which caused significant damage by assisting in road clearing and debris removal. - Australis maintains an owner relations webpage that allows royalty and mineral owners to communicate with Australis via the portal, email or an owner relations hotline regarding their ownership interests or their account information.
+- Australis' management team proactively meets with government regulators and legislative representatives in Mississippi to update them on the Company's progress and obtain information on specific regulatory programs pertinent to our operations. - We maintain a 24-hour emergency hotline with posted signage for the public and landowners at all of our operated locations. - We frequently collaborate with local governments to address public road maintenance issues at or around our field locations. - During the year, Australis carried out Emergency Response drills in collaboration with local authorities and when required, actively supports local emergency response efforts in the community. - Australis maintains an owner relations webpage that allows royalty and mineral owners to communicate with Australis via the portal, email or an owner relations hotline regarding their ownership interests or their account information.